Audio Baby Monitor 400

 Which one you choose will depend on how much you want to spend and your personal preference.
 Some parents like to be able to see their little one breathing, while others are fine with just being able to hear if they're needed.

-There’s no parent unit with wi-fi baby monitors.
-You see and listen to your baby on your smartphone or tablet via a compatible app.
+Although some wi-fi baby monitors have parent units, you usually monitor your baby using your smartphone or tablet via a compatible app.

 While a parent unit on traditional baby monitors will only work in the house and maybe as far as the garden, a smart wi-fi monitor isn't constrained by signal range and can work wherever you are as long as you have decent wi-fi signal.